Viking Ocean Cruises On A Budget

 • Medical and evacuation coverage are essential at sea.
 Compare third‑party plans to cruise line options; often you’ll get better benefits for less.

 • Look for “cancel for any reason” upgrades if you need maximum flexibility, but weigh cost vs. likelihood of use.
 Most travel insurance policies have extra premiums for cruise travel due mainly to the risks associated with COVID-19.
-Check out our Resources page for Travel Insurers we use and recommend.
+We always compare a few independent insurers before we book.
+You can see the providers we use and recommend on our Resources page or get a quote from a specialist cruise-friendly provider like VisitorsCoverage.

 Quick packing tips to avoid extra spend

-• Lightweight rain shell and packable layers for variable climates.
+• Lightweight rain shell and packable layers for variable climates instead of buying overpriced gear in port.

-• Universal adapter and a small power strip (non-surge) for devices.
+• Universal adapter and a small (non‑surge) power strip for devices, which can be very expensive to buy onboard.

 FAQs